kevintownsend/aton/README.md

-# typeaton.com
+# typeaton
-A website for speedtyping aton.
+[typeaton](typeaton.com) is a website for speedtyping a to n, the first half of the alphabet.

 # Contributing
 This site started as a way to learn web technologies like Docker and SQL.